johnwcowan/r7rs-work/FilesAdvancedCowan.md

 `(port-position `*port*`)`

 Returns the current position of *port*.
 For a binary port, returns the index of the position at which the next byte would be read from or written to the port as an non-negative exact integer.
-For a textual port, returns a value of some implementation-dependent type representing the port�s position; this value may be useful only as the *position* argument to `set-port-position!`, if the latter is supported on the port.
+For a textual port, returns a value of some implementation-dependent type representing the port's position;
+this value may be useful only as the *position* argument to `set-port-position!`, if the latter is supported on the port.

 `(can-get-port-position? `*port*`)`